Tree Preservation Orders

 Any queries relating to trees that are suspected to be dead, dying or dangerous, photographs and/or videos must be provided at the time of submitting an email to email@example.com

 These photographs or videos will need to show:

 - Tree within its location as a landscape photo

 - Evidence of the reasons mentioned in the "description of work"

 What is a tree preservation order?

-- It is an order made by us which in general makes it an offence to cut down, top, lop, uproot, wilfully damage or wilfully destroy a tree without the planning authority’s permission.
+It is an order made by Three Rivers District Council which, in general, makes it an offence to cut down, top, lop, uproot, wilfully damage or wilfully destroy a tree without the planning authority’s permission.

 What is the purpose of a tree preservation order?

 To protect trees which make a significant impact on their local surroundings.
 This is particularly important where trees are in immediate danger.

 What type of trees can be covered by an order?